Explore our library, where insights, press articles, and events are organized by tags, making it easy to find relevant topics.

 • white paper February 2025

-Coming soon: HindSIGHT report No 1
+Out Now: HindSIGHT report No 1

 Over the past 25 years, the fashion and luxury industry has created significant value, reflected in the massive personal wealth amassed by its super-winners.
 Using Forbes data as a proxy, the industry now ranks as the third-largest wealth creator, behind technology and finance.
 Yet, much like the rapidly evolving fashion landscape, the list of billionaires and their net worth is also undergoing a dynamic redistribution.
 Examining the patterns of wealth creation within the fashion and luxury industry offers inSIGHTS not only into this industry’s evolution over time and its current state, but also into where it may be headed next.